 Today we cross the Tonle Sap River.
 The flow of this river changes twice per year, flowing between the mighty Mekong and Tonle Sap lake – the largest freshwater lake in Southeast Asia.
 We board the ferry at Kampong Chhnang and enjoy a 20 minute cruise across and along a number of smaller branches of the river before we land in the province of Kampong Thom.

 We wind down the afternoon on easy dirt and paved roads, cruising through villages and small towns, navigating herds of cows as we go.

 We finish our day in Kampong Thom town where we will stay for two nights and enjoy a well earned rest!

 Take some time to relax by the pool in the morning, take a stroll along the river into town or get a massage.
-In the afternoon, we will take a minivan out to the Beng Mealea temple site and spend a bit of time exploring these impressive ancient temples.
-We’ll of course bring a cool box full of cold drinks with us so that we can sit among the temples and enjoy a couple of cold ones as the sun sets into the surrounding jungle.
+In the afternoon, you have the option to take a minivan out to the Beng Mealea temple site and spend a bit of time exploring these impressive ancient temples.
+We can of course bring a cool box full of cold drinks with us so that we can sit among the temples and enjoy a couple of cold ones as the sun sets into the surrounding jungle.
 Perfect.

 Well rested, we’ll hop back on the bikes and ease back into the riding with a morning of cruisy gravel roads alongside rivers and rice fields…